 Pursuing innovative treatments

 “Ideally, the patients wouldn’t have to take medicationon a regular basis – the modified cells would do all thework,” Oukka says.

 Searching for genetic causes

-and she’s passionate about learning to speak Japanese – she spent a month this past summer living with a family inKobe, Japan.
+This gives new hope to patients like Sara, now 17.
+Herblindness is almost gone, she’s starting to play sports againand she’s passionate about learning to speak Japanese – she spent a month this past summer living with a family inKobe, Japan.